A speech sound disorder is an umbrella term used to describe any difficulty with speech sounds.

 So, it focuses on using context in order to help your child produce the correct sound.

-It typically works best for children who are inconsistent in their sound production and need the context to help with consistency so that they will be able to later produce that sound in new contexts.
+Your child may need the context to help with consistency so that they will be able to later produce that sound in new contexts.

 4. Cycles Approach